General Neurology

 Oxygen poisoning.
 This may occur when diving to a depth beyond 20 meters and includes effects such as muscle twitching and seizures.

-Some of the neurologic signs presented by those with high-pressure neurologic syndrome may be an unmasking of previous silent brain lesions due to decompression sickness.
+Some neurologic signs presented by those with high-pressure neurologic syndrome may be an unmasking of previous silent brain lesions due to decompression sickness.

-Neuropsychological evaluation.
 Neuropsychological examination of deep divers is an important supplement to the neurologic examination.
-The following 5 tests are employed most frequently and consistently for neuropsychological testing of the divers in the United States Navy:
+The following five tests are employed for neuropsychological testing of U.S. Navy divers:

 (1) Trail Making Test Part B, originally used in the United States Army in World War II for discriminating between brain-damaged and non-brain-damaged individuals. | |